 Honolulu Harbor bustles with activity every day of the week.
 Fishing boats, tugboats, tour boats, container ships, cruise vessels and barges berth at its piers.
 A mega-ship, NCL's Pride of America, even homeports year-round in the harbor (at Pier 2).
 Its centerpiece, Aloha Tower Marketplace, is a trendy shopping, dining and entertainment complex that sprawls over 11 waterfront acres.
 This is your jumping-off place for an unforgettable Oahu stay.

-Most cruise ships dock at Piers 10-11, adjacent to Aloha Tower Marketplace.
-NCL's Pride of America, which is based year-round in Honolulu, cruises from Pier 2, about a quarter mile south of the marketplace.
+Most cruise ships visiting Honolulu dock at Piers 10-11, adjacent to Aloha Tower Marketplace.
+Norwegian Cruise Line's Pride of America, which is based year-round in Honolulu, cruises from Pier 2, about a quarter mile south of the marketplace.
 As a general policy, Aloha Tower Marketplace management will provide courtesy shuttle (trolley) service to port call visits at Pier 2.

 With almost 30 stores and 8 restaurants, Aloha Tower Marketplace is a great place to pass some leisure hours.
 In addition, you can check out the following activities and attractions, all located at Honolulu Harbor, just a short stroll from your ship.